paperdave/various/packages/openai/README.md

 </div>
 <br>

-This library allows you to interact with the OpenAI API.
-Instead of being a simple wrapper like the official `openai` package, it is a smarter abstraction that makes developing AI tools in TypeScript much easier to do.
-It is currently a large work in progress, only covering some of the API.
+This is a TypeScript library for interacting with the [OpenAI API](https://platform.openai.com/docs/introduction/overview).
+It provides smart and easy to use abstractions over the API that make tasks like [streaming](#streaming-messages) and [AI function calling](#function-calling) much easier to use.

 **Example: Generating a Chat Completion with GPT-4**: